How to Install and Set Up an SFTP Server in Ubuntu 20.04

 sftp>

-If you need to check the current working directory on the remote server, the pwd
+To see the current working directory on the remote server, use pwd:

 sftp> pwd